 - If an outgoing employee has some strong negative feelings, the exit interview can turn into a battlefield with lots of heated words

-- If the company has not a proper team in place for later evaluation and corrective measures the exit interview is nothing but a formality and can prove expensive and meaningless in the long run
+- If the company has not a proper team in place for later evaluation and a corrective measures exit interview is nothing but a formality and can prove expensive and meaningless in the long run

-Tips for a productive exit interview
+Tips for a productive interview

 - It is baseless to have preconceived assumptions about the reason for a person leaving the firm.
 Give him the necessary space and opportunity so that he can speak in a forthright manner